 Have the Government’s five key lockdown tests been met?

-But has the Government met the five tests it says must be reached before the lockdown measures can be adjusted?
+Britain has yet to meet the five tests set out by the Government which it says must be reached before the lockdown measures can be adjusted, Downing Street has said.

 The first test is whether Britain has the capacity to look after those seriously ill with coronavirus – which can be measured by spare beds in intensive care.